isomorphic-software/smartclient-docs/classes/FilterBuilder.md

 ## Attr: FilterBuilder.fieldDataSource

 ### Description
 If specified, the FilterBuilder will dynamically fetch DataSourceField definitions from this DataSource rather than using [FilterBuilder.dataSource](#attr-filterbuilderdatasource).
+May be specified as a DataSource instance or the String ID of a DataSource.
 The [FieldPicker](FieldPicker.md#class-fieldpicker) will default to being a [ComboBoxItem](ComboBoxItem.md#class-comboboxitem) rather than a [SelectItem](SelectItem.md#class-selectitem) so that the user will have type-ahead auto-completion.

 The records returned from the `fieldDataSource` must have properties corresponding to a [DataSourceField](../reference_2.md#object-datasourcefield) definition, at a minimum, ["name"](DataSourceField.md#attr-datasourcefieldname) and ["type"](DataSourceField.md#attr-datasourcefieldtype).
 Any property legal on a DataSourceField is legal on the returned records, including [valueMap](DataSourceField.md#attr-datasourcefieldvaluemap).